|

 Chandler is an automotive expert with over a decade of experience working on and modifying cars.
 A couple of his favorites were his heavily modded 2016 Subaru WRX and his current 2020 VW Golf GTI.
 He’s also a big fan of American Muscle and automotive history.
 Chandler’s passion and knowledge of the automotive industry help him deliver high-quality, insightful content to TuningPro readers.

 The S550 Ford Mustang GT is one of the most popular and potent racing machines on the market today.
 Out of the box, Ford gives it more than 400 horsepower, courtesy of the 5.0 Coyote V8 engine.
-It performs outstanding in stock form, but to really wake it up you need to think about tuning.
+It performs outstandingly in stock form, but to really wake it up you need to think about tuning.
 Getting a good Mustang GT tuner is a top mod for the 5.0 Coyote.

 This guide will cover everything you need to know about getting the right Mustang GT tuner for your build.
 We’ll start with the basics and cover everything from the terminology to the benefits and risks.
 Finally, we’ll end with the top Mustang GT tuners on the market.